-The Fairfax County, VA Youth Survey is a comprehensive, voluntary, and anonymous survey of youth in sixth, eighth, tenth, and twelfth grades.
+IRAB coordinates the Fairfax County, VA Youth Survey which is a comprehensive survey of youth in sixth, eighth, tenth, and twelfth grades.
 It examines behaviors, experiences, and other factors that influence the health and well-being of the county's youth.
-The survey is co-sponsored by the Fairfax County Board of Supervisors and the Fairfax County School Board, and has been administered since 2001.

 - The Knowledge for Life is a 5-year SAMHSA-funded initiative to reduce the incidence and prevalence of substance abuse, HIV, hepatitis C, and related health concerns within Gary, East Chicago, Hammond, and Lake Station, Indiana.
 This project employs a multi-tier approach in partnership with community agencies, including evidence-based prevention programming, rapid HIV testing, risk-reduction and motivational counseling, stigma mitigation via environmental strategies, and assessment of prevention efforts on key participant outcomes.
 IRAB staff serve in a variety of roles including Project Director, Evaluator, Epidemiologist, and Program Coordinator, all of which interface with multiple northwest Indiana community agencies to maximize local buy-in and positive impact on communities.

 - IRAB’s Evaluation Team provides comprehensive evaluation services to communities engaged in substance abuse prevention activities via SAMHSA-funded Drug-Free Communities (DFC) Support Program grants.
 These coalition-based efforts are tasked with establishing and strengthening collaboration among key stakeholders in their community, and working together to prevent and reduce substance use among youth.
 IRAB develops data collection instruments, and monitors coalition activities and outputs to assess the extent of the coalition’s contribution toward any change in youth substance use rates and related risk or protective factors.
-IRAB staff have served as evaluators on DFC grants in Madison, Morgan, and Clark Counties in the past.
-Currently three DFC recipients in Indiana contract with IRAB for evaluation services: CEASe of Scott County, Decatur Township Drug Free Coalition, and Dubois County CARES.
+IRAB staff have served as evaluators on DFC grants in Madison, Morgan, Scott, Dubois, and Clark Counties in the past.
+Currently two DFC recipients in Indiana contract with IRAB for evaluation services: Decatur Township Drug Free Coalition, and Drug Free Wayne County Partnership.

 - IRAB provides technical assistance and evaluation services to Indiana State University for their federally-funded initiative to teach screening, brief intervention, and referral to treatment (SBIRT) practices to undergraduate and graduate students in nursing, social work, and physician assistant programs.
 IRAB staff provided content expertise during the development of the curricula, and manage the project evaluation, including data collection, coding, validation and accuracy checks; development of paper and digital survey instruments; and submission to the appropriate federal databases.
 As of spring 2018, over 600 healthcare professionals have been trained in SBIRT best practices through the ISU program.